According to nutritionists, why should you eat avocado for breakfast after 50?

 - Thinking it’s the only thing to do Guacamole: You can prepare avocado in countless different ways.
 For example, spread on toast Or, when it is not yet very ripe, it can be made Grill, there is another recipe Fried Avocadois very common in usa,

-- peel it with Knife: It can be possible quite dangerous, best to be able remove pulp Is cut into two parts avocado, turn it On his seed and, in one fell swoop, separate the two parts, Then, with one spoon You have to take the inside out.
+- peel it with Knife: It can be possible quite dangerous, best to be able remove pulp Is cut into two parts avocado, turn it On his seed and, in one fell swoop, separate the two parts, Later, with a spoon You have to take the inside out.

 - consume too much:It is true that it has many benefits.
 However, as we’ve mentioned, it’s a calorie-rich food (this includes it).
 141 kcal per 100 grams).
 Additionally, it is not recommended for people who suffer from renal insufficiency Due to its high content potassium,